Hiking bear carving exhibiting normal and anticipated cracking during the early stages of the drying process.

 Q: Could you make me something if I had a picture?

 A: Absolutely!
 Custom Orders are some of our favorite work actually.
+What can we make for you?

 ---